kundajelab/ChromDragoNN/README.md

 <!---
 = TODO
 - describe all the data files in some detail
-- add detail on evaluation]
+- add detail on evaluation
+- cell type as input
 --->

 This repository contains code for our paper "Integrating regulatory DNA sequence and gene expression to predict genome-wide chromatin accessibility across cellular contexts".